OCA/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

    returned.
 Press *Return* to complete the wizard.
 #.
 On the return picking press *Validate > Apply*.
 #.
 Go back to the purchase order.
 It will have  *Invoice Status* as 'Waiting
-   Invoces'.
+   Invoices'.
 You will notice that the field *Returned Qty* is now the quantity that was returned.
 The field *Quantity to Refund* is now the showing the quantity returned that was previously billed.
 #.
 Press the button *Refunds* to create the vendor refund bill (since the